robenkleene/design-references/after-effects/after-effects-timeline.md

 ### Work Area

+The Work Area is the portion that will loop if you hit play (in contrast to the Time Navigator, which is the entire duration of the composition).

 - `b`: Set the beginning of the work area
 - `n`: Set the end of the work area
 - `⇧⌘X`: Trim the composition to the work area